Wolfgang Kleff: Club career

 Kleff was born in Schwerte, North Rhine-Westphalia.
 He joined Borussia Mönchengladbach from amateur outfit VfL Schwerte, where he was not a regular starter, in 1968 to become the leading goalkeeper of the Bundesliga side until injuries forced him to lay-off periods in the late 1970s.
 From 1968 to 1976 he did not miss any domestic game of Borussia Mönchengladbach and was able to lift five Bundesliga titles (1969–70, 1970–71, 1974–75, 1975–76, 1976–77) one DFB-Pokal (1972–73) and one UEFA Cup (1974–75) trophy with Die Fohlen.
 He was also in the Borussia Mönchengladbach team which lost to Liverpool in the 1973 UEFA Cup Final in and the 1976–77 European Cup.
 He was also part of the Mönchengladbach team which won the 1978–79 UEFA Cup.

 After a season at Hertha BSC, he returned to Mönchengladbach, Kleff played two more years in the Bundesliga for his old club, joining local rival Fortuna Düsseldorf for two years in 1982.
 After a fall-out with Düsseldorf he joined Rot-Weiß Oberhausen of the 2.
 Bundesliga and was on the verge of becoming 40 years of age when he enjoyed one more year in the best German division with VfL Bochum.
 At the age of forty Kleff played the majority of games for promoted FSV Salmrohr in the 1986–87 2.
 Bundesliga.
 The season ended in swift relegation for Salmrohr and in Kleff's decision to hang up his gloves.
 However, for some time he continued to be a goalkeeper for amateurs such as SV Straelen.

-At the end of his illustrious career, Kleff had taken part in 433 matches in the Bundesliga and 56 games in the 2.
+At the end of his career, Kleff made a total of 433 appearances in the Bundesliga and 56 games in the 2.
 Bundesliga.